MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPORestrictedAccessForSitesInsights.md

 Start-SPORestrictedAccessForSitesInsights -RACProtectedSites
 ```

-Example 1 generates the Restricted access control policy report which contains insights about the list of sites protected with the policy.
+Example 1 generates the restricted access control report which contains insights about the list of sites protected with the policy.

 ### -----------------------EXAMPLE 2-----------------------------